VinAIResearch/3D-UCaps/README.md

 python val.py --gpu 1 --sw_batch_size 32 --overlap 0.75 --output_dir=/home/ubuntu/
 ```

-## Acknowlegement
+## Acknowledgement
-The implementation of dynamic routing algorithm and capsule layers were based on the tensorflow build of CapsNet by its authors in this [link](https://github.com/Sarasra/models/tree/master/research/capsules)
+The implementation of dynamic routing algorithm and capsule layers were based on the Tensorflow build of CapsNet by its authors in this [link](https://github.com/Sarasra/models/tree/master/research/capsules)